liltrendi/gitlantis/README.md

 # Gitlantis

 Gitlantis transforms the way you explore your project files by turning your codebase into an immersive ocean world.
-Navigate your folders like islands and cabinets like shipwrecks — it’s a unique, fun, and efficient way to visually explore and manage your code.
+Navigate your folders and files by interacting with the floating lighthouses and buoys — it’s a unique, fun, and efficient way to visually explore and manage your code.

 ![Demo](https://s3.us-east-1.amazonaws.com/brayo.co/gitlantis/demo.png)